equa/IDA-Districts/README.md

 When connected to **IDA Districts**, the plugin supports advanced dynamic simulation of district energy systems.

-:contentReference[oaicite:0]{index=0} is a simulation environment for engineers, utilities and research institutions for the planning and analysis of thermal networks and district energy systems.
+:contentReference https://equa.se/en/ is a simulation environment for engineers, utilities and research institutions for the planning and analysis of thermal networks and district energy systems.
 The software enables dynamic, physics-based simulation of buildings, energy sources, networks and their control strategies within one integrated system, creating reliable decision support for planning, dimensioning and operation.

 ### With IDA Districts integration, this plugin enables: